topherCantrell/FSM/journal/README.md

 # Journal

+## 9/11/2016

+I made a light tent and took some good pics of the project.
+I cleaned up the word-art schematic.

+Left to do:
+  * Draw updated state machine
+  * Clean up the code
+  * Pull snippets from the code (3 or 4)
+  * Write the article

 ## 9/6/2016

 I ordered two LED switches so I can run both pi and prop at the same time for a photograph.
 I ordered